Should Walls, Trims, & Cabinets Be The Same White Paint Color?

 • CABINETS: satin

-Of course, there are regional exceptions and those for rooms with moisture issues (you might need shinier paint).
-However, for the average home, those are the ideal finishes.
+Of course, there are regional exceptions, as well as those for rooms with moisture issues (you may need shinier paint).
+However, for the average room, those are the ideal finishes.

 2 storey entryway or foyer, white walls, Sherwin Williams Pure White, black front door, wood stairs, sliding barn door.
 Kylie M Interiors Edesign, online paint colour, virtual diy decorating ideas

-And when choosing your best white, I have some fool-proof ones that work more often than not.
-All the same, do your research to discover white white best suits your interior finishes and exposure.
+When choosing your best white, I have some fool-proof ones that work more often than not.
+All the same, do your research to discover what white best suits your interior finishes and exposure.

 IF YOU CURRENTLY HAVE ‘TRUE WHITE’ TRIM OR CABINETS

-If you have (or want) TRUE white trim or cabinets and want white walls, I suggest using the same white on your walls for EASE.
-However, if you’re not the easy type and want something warmer or cooler on your walls, a true white will make it easier to make a coordinating palette.
+If you have (or want) true white trim or cabinets and want white walls, I suggest using the same white on your walls for ease, of course (okay, I’m done now).
+However, if you’re not the easy type and want a different shade of white on your walls…

 Why?

-As mentioned earlier, white paint colors have undertones…except for TRUE WHITES.
-Because true whites don’t have undertones (or at least nothing obvious to reckon with), it’s easier to embrace bright or soft whites without worrying about clashing undertones.
+Because true whites don’t have undertones (or at least nothing obvious to reckon with), it’s easier to embrace bright or soft whites with them without worrying about clashing undertones.

 Don’t assume the white you currently have on your cabinets, trims, or walls is actually WHITE.